Digitalisation substantially enhances operational efficiency

 Please talk about ABB Motion’s business activities, specifically focusing on motors, drives, and related areas.

-Our pioneering products, including drives, motors, generators, and comprehensive integrated digital powertrain solutions, are leading the way towards a low-carbon future across a variety of industries, cities, infrastructure, and transportation sectors.
+Our pioneering products, including drives, motors, generators, and comprehensive integrated digital powertrain solutions, are leading the way towards a low-carbon future across various industries, cities, infrastructure, and transportation sectors.

 Our primary focus is on energy efficiency, sustainability, and reliability.
-We provide IE5 efficiency synchronous reluctance motors and ultra-low harmonic drives, which effectively limit current harmonics to less than 3 percent.
-ABB’s Motion Business area delivers a wide range of products, including low and high voltage motors, generators, variable frequency drives, PLCs, traction motors, converters, batteries, and battery chargers.
+We provide IE5 efficiency synchronous reluctance motors and ultra-low harmonic drives, which limit current harmonics to less than 3 percent.
+ABB’s Motion Business area delivers many products, including low and high-voltage motors, generators, variable frequency drives, PLCs, traction motors, converters, batteries, and chargers.
 Additionally, we offer complete package solutions that incorporate these products seamlessly.

 Our Service division goes beyond commissioning and post-sales support for our products.
 We assist customers in their digital transformation journey, particularly in areas such as predictive maintenance, energy assessment, and optimising the operations of industrial power and drive systems through our digital offerings.

-What recent advancements are made in power transmission and integrated digital powertrain solutions?
+What recent advancements have been made in power transmission and integrated digital powertrain solutions?

 There is a growing interest in the efficiency of the complete system rather than looking only at individual components of the drivetrain.
-Due to dynamism in the operations, seldom do the systems work at best efficiency points.
-Energy appraisal of the drive system is a good start point to identify improvement areas.
-Use of IE2 efficiency VFDs and IE4 / IE5 efficiency motors along with high efficiency driven equipment go a long way in improving the system efficiency.
+Due to dynamism in the operations, the systems work at the best efficiency points.
+Energy appraisal of the drive system is a good starting point to identify improvement areas.
+The use of IE2 efficiency VFDs and IE4 / IE5 efficiency motors, along with high efficiency driven equipment, go a long way in improving the system efficiency.

 What are the advantages of implementing IE3 as the minimum efficiency standard in India?

-As Energy efficiency becomes a center point in reducing climate change risks, the need to promote adoption of sustainable technologies gain greater significance.
+As Energy efficiency becomes a centre point in reducing climate change risks, the need to promote the adoption of sustainable technologies gains greater significance.

 Electric motors are designed to operate for 20 years or more.
-In the total cost of ownership (TCO) of the motor which is the cost incurred during the lifetime of the motor, the purchase cost is less than 5 percent.
-Majority of this is the energy cost to run these motors.
-Though buying higher efficiency motors is logical, the majority of industrial buyers and especially the OEMs continue to focus on the purchase cost.
-In India the present MEPS for motors is IE2 efficiency.
-IE3 motors have around 15 to 20 percent lower losses than IE2 motors and similarly IE4 motors have further 15 to 20 percent lower losses than IE3.
-Of the total motors manufactured, IE3 and IE4 constitute up to15 percent.
+In the total cost of ownership (TCO) of the motor, which is the cost incurred during the motor’s lifetime, the purchase cost is less than 5 percent.
+The majority of this is the energy cost to run these motors.
+Though buying higher-efficiency motors is logical, most industrial buyers, especially the OEMs, continue to focus on the purchase cost.
+In India, the present MEPS for motors is IE2 efficiency.
+IE3 motors have around 15 to 20 percent lower losses than IE2 motors, and similarly, IE4 motors have further 15 to 20 percent lower losses than IE3.
+Of the total motors manufactured, IE3 and IE4 constitute up to 15 percent.
 Regulation and mandatory MEPS (minimum energy performance standards) are essential for the mass transition.
-By replacing IE2 with IE3 as MEPS, savings from one year of production is greater than 1 TWh.
-This has a cascading effect and hence the urgency to implement.
-Markets like EU have moved to IE3 and IE4 efficiencies and coincidently these technologies are already available in India.
+By replacing IE2 with IE3 as MEPS, savings from one year of production are greater than 1 TWh.
+This has a cascading effect, hence the urgency to implement.
+Markets like the EU have moved to IE3 and IE4 efficiencies, and coincidently, these technologies are already available in India.